sarahvastani/portfolio/README.md

 *Scientific Reports*, 2026.
 [Publication Link](https://doi.org/10.1038/s41598-026-58881-5)

-Developed a machine learning framework to identify genetic, morphological, and behavioral predictors of migratory survival in a hybrid bird population.

 ---

 ### Impaired Envelope Integrity in the Absence of SanA Is Linked to Increased Lipid II Availability and an Imbalance of Septal Peptidoglycan Synthesis